 RBFS runs as an Ubuntu container on the Open Network Linux operating system on white boxes which can perform Layer 2 and Layer 3 switching.

 1.2.
 Why RBFS

 RBFS, built on the microservices architecture, offers some key benefits compared to traditional monolithic systems.
 It offers greater agility and provides a higher degree of automation that reduces operational overheads.
-RBFS works well with the continuous integration (CI) and continuous delivery (CD) practices and tools.
+RBFS works well with continuous integration (CI) and continuous delivery (CD) practices and tools.

 1.3.
 Architecture and the Key Functional Components

-RBFS has been designed based on microservices architecture to cater a rapidly growing broadband traffic.
+RBFS has been designed based on a microservices architecture to cater a rapidly growing broadband traffic.
 An RBFS container contains multiple microservices, known as daemons.
 These microservices are the building blocks of the RBFS ecosystem and they can communicate with each other through a centralized in-memory datastore called Brick Data Store (BDS).

 1.3.1.
 Brick Data Store

 RBFS has a schema-driven and in-memory database called BDS (Brick Data Store).
-As an in-memory data store, BDS relies mainly on the main memory for storage of data that is contrary to the databases that store data on disks.
+As an in-memory data store, BDS relies mainly on the main memory for the storage of data which is contrary to the databases that store data on disks.
 BDS has architecturally been designed to enable very minimal response time by removing the time to access data stored in disks.
 BDS acts as a control plane and provides all required data and instructions to the daemons for their functioning.